jywade/Music-Database-Analysis/README.md

 # MusicDB
 In this project, I queried the Chinook Database.
 The Chinook Database holds information about a music store.
 For this project, I assisted the Chinook team with understanding the media in their store, their customers and employees, and their invoice information.

-4 questions answered using SQL, then visualized using Power BI and Powerpoint.
+4 questions answered using SQL, then visualized and presented using Power BI and Powerpoint.

 Q1
 What are the top 10 bands that has written the most rock music?